SirNonam3/fast-alpr/README.md

 ## 📫 Contact

-For questions or suggestions, feel free to open an issue or reach out through social networks.
+For questions or suggestions, feel free to open an issue.